preyrana/Python-Games/README.md

-# Quiz-Game
+# Python-Games
-This file consists of five questions as a quiz game.
-In the end you get your score!.
+This file consists of games built using Python.